Mark Gurarie

 Education

 Mark holds a bachelor's degree in comparative literature, German, and psychology from Case Western Reserve University.
-He earned a master's degree in creative writing at the New School, with a concentration in poetry.
+He earned an master's degree in creative writing at the New School, with a concentration in poetry.

-The unique content on Grunge is a result of skilled collaboration between writers and editors with a broad array of expertise in everything from history to classic Hollywood to true crime.
+The unique content on Grunge is a result of skilled collaboration between writers and editors with a broad array of expertise in music, music history, pop culture and strange news.
 Our goal is to provide accurate and diverse content bolstered by expert input.

 Focused on accuracy and ethical coverage, the Grunge editorial team consistently fact-checks and reviews site content to provide readers with an informative, entertaining, and engaging experience.
 Click here for more information on our editorial process.